- Location: Indiana

 An Indiana motorcycle learner’s permit authorizes you to operate a motorcycle on the highway for a period of 1 year from the date of issuance, and you may renew it once.
 You may only ride under the following restrictions:

 - You may not ride without a helmet.

 - You may only operate a motorcycle during daylight hours.

 - You are not permitted to carry passengers.

-If you have not obtained your motorcycle endorsement before the permit expires, you must wait one year and then reapply for another learner’s permit.
+If you have not obtained your motorcycle endorsement before the permit expires, you must wait 1 year and then reapply for another learner’s permit.

 In order to apply for a motorcycle endorsement, you need to have a valid motorcycle learner’s permit and pass a skills test OR present a certificate of completion from an approved motorcycle safety course (please see “Motorcycle Safety Course” below).
 All riders under 18 years old must have a parent or guardian sign an Agreement of Financial Liability (Form 39531).

 If you’ve completed a safety course: